4 Ways To Celebrate Women’s History Month

 A whole month dedicated to celebrating women’s history?
 We can’t think of anything better than that (well aside from you considering a run for office).
 Women have played critical roles throughout history, often not getting recognition for the contributions they’ve made.
 So while we encourage celebrating women every day, consider March our Super Bowl, ladies!
 Here are four ways you can make the most out of the next few weeks.

 Museums, libraries, and women’s organizations are just a few places that are bound to host an event during the month of March that centers around women.
-Women’s History Month is also a great excuse to get your girlfriends together for some cocktails, conversation, and connection.
-If you live near the Philly area we’ll be celebrating with our first stop on our Road To Run series to have a candid conversation about race and gender in politics.
+Women’s History Month is also a great excuse to invite your friends along as you learn more about the women who blazed trails before you.
+Last year, we celebrated in the Philly area with our first stop on our Road To Run series to have a candid conversation about race and gender in politics.
+This conversation led by Jovid Hill, Executive Director of the Mayor’s Office of Engagement for Women, is just as important today as it was then.

 2. Encourage Women In Your Life To Make History